 This article was written by Lisa Miller.

-As the US healthcare sector emerges from COVID-19, the impact of social and economic factors on patient health are being closely scrutinized.
+As the US healthcare sector continues to assess the fallouts from the pandemic, the impact of social and economic factors on patient health are being closely scrutinized.

 While your hospital plans its COVID-19 recovery strategy, I encourage you to include proven SDOH strategies as part of that response.
 Our three part blog series details the need for an assessment of SDOH readiness in your hospital and provides you with the solutions to achieve it.